 Computer Software, Copyright, Intellectual Property, Patent, Functional, API, Merger, Idea-Expression

 Menell, Peter; Nimmer, David; and Balganesh, Shyamkrishna, "Google v.
 Oracle Amicus Merits Stage Brief: Vindicating IP’s Channeling Principle and Restoring Jurisdictional Balance to Software Copyright Protection" (2020).
-Faculty Scholarship at Penn Carey Law.
+Faculty Scholarship.
 2148.